All students enrolled at the University are accorded the basic rights as set forth by the Board of Directors. Student rights are as follows:

-- The committee co-chair will introduce each member of the committee to the student, providing the name, title, and campus of each member.
+- The committee co-chair introduces each member of the committee to the student, providing the name, title, and campus of each member.

-- The committee co-chair will review the general procedures for the meeting and answer any questions the student may have.
+- The committee co-chair reviews the general procedures for the meeting and answer any questions the student may have.

-- The committee will direct questions to the student regarding the report of misconduct
+- The committee directs questions to the student regarding the report of misconduct

-- The student will provide truthful and full responses to the committee’s questions.
+- The student provides truthful and full responses to the committee’s questions.